Mostafa-At-GitHub/MyProjects-At-Udacity/7th proj -  Analytic Brief for Udacity School of Business/README.md

      - Lime Scooters (In your city)
      - Udacity School of Business

-  I set out to make a report for each of the five, finally i completed the work of a report dedicated to 'Udacity School of Business'.
+  I set out to make a report for each of the five, finally, I completed the work of a report dedicated to 'Udacity School of Business'.

 ### Review highlights for my submission